-Agency Administrator It is the responsibility of the local Agency Administrator assigned staff to provide fire business management information, support to the Incident Commander, and oversee the fire business management activities and their compliance with Bureau policy.
+Agency Administrator The agency administrator provides fire business management information, support to the incident commander, and oversee the fire business management activities and their compliance with BLM policy.

-Incident Commander The Incident Commander (IC) has responsibility for establishing and maintaining a sound business management practices for all activities related wildland fire management.
-The Incident Commander and assigned staff are responsible for carrying out business management activities as identified in the Interagency Incident Business Management Handbook.
+Incident Commander The incident commander (IC) establishes and maintains business management practices for activities related wildland fire management.
+The IC and assigned staff are responsible for carrying out business management activities as identified in the Interagency Incident Business Management Handbook.